Morifer79/Morifer79/README.md

 ---

-- 🌱 I’m currently learning Redux
+- 🌱 Now I'm studying at GOIT on the Full Stack Developer course and starting Redux
 - 📧 How to reach me: morifer13@gmail.com
 - ⚡ Fun fact: I'm clumsily killing time, which is killing me masterfully